JumpTask logo

 Here are some other tips for financial productivity:

-Set aside 20-30% of your income for taxes, as freelancers often pay self-employment taxes quarterly.
+• Set aside 20-30% of your income to pay self-employment taxes, as many freelancers often pay quarterly taxes.

-If freelancing is your primary income source, consider hiring an accountant or using tax software to ensure compliance and maximize deductions.
+• If freelancing is your full-time career and your main income source, consider hiring an accountant or using tax software to ensure compliance and maximize deductions.

 Diversifying your income streams with online opportunities